OpenTela/TelaOS/README.md

 # TelaOS

+**TelaOS (Tela — canvas in Latin) — blank canvas OS for low-memory smart devices (ESP32 and more).
+Paint apps.
+Yours.
+With AI.
+Or yourself.**
-**Smartwatch OS where apps are just HTML + Lua.**

-Write a complete app in a single `.bax` file — declarative UI, reactive state, scripting — and it runs natively on an ESP32 with LVGL rendering.
+Smartwatch OS where apps are just HTML + Lua scripting.
+Write a complete app in a single `.bax` file — declarative UI, reactive state, embedded logic — and it runs natively on ESP32 with LVGL rendering.

+**Ecosystem:** TelaPhone (Android companion) & TelaIDE (desktop development platform)

 ```xml
 <app>